iem-projects/pd-acre/docu/acre.rst

 The library is divided in modules.
 Each of these modules should have own test patches and no dependencies on others, except the base modules.
-This modules are included declaring the path to the acre library where they sit in.
+The modules can be used declaring the path to the acre library directory where the modules sit in.
 Since base modules are shared within other modules or projects, all changes has to be done with upwards-compatibility in mind.
 Library objects, which are abstractions files with the extension .pd, can be  "overwritten" with abstractions in an "overwrite path" declared before the acre module path.
 This method is also used for extending functionality within the ACRE library.